Strata Global

 Pavement design involves identifying the appropriate amount of materials and level of thickness required to create a durable and functional roadway.
 Several methods are used to accomplish this, each with its own specific benefits and drawbacks.

-• FEA (Finite Element Analysis): It is a computational method that is used to numerically solve complex engineering problems by dividing the structure into a mesh of smaller elements.
-This technique breaks the pavement structure into a network of elements and calculates the stresses and strains (and other responses) in each component.
-Although FEA can yield highly accurate results for complex pavement geometries and loading conditions, it is computationally intensive and requires expertise in specialized software and numerical analysis.
+It is a computational method that is used to numerically solve complex engineering problems by dividing the structure into a mesh of smaller elements.
+This method divides the pavement into small parts and calculates the stresses and strains in each section.

 Using geosynthetic materials in road pavement construction